Warm spring, cool summer and some close encounters

 A barred owl was often around the Medicinal Herb Garden in 2013, but not so much in 2014.
 They’re good ratters and it’s exciting to see one in the garden.
 Owls are magical birds in myth and lore.
 They seem to have the power to hypnotize other birds as they sit in a tree, impassively waiting for night to fall.
 Two years ago, in woods adjacent to the Medicinal Herb Garden, a group of garden visitors and I watched two crows, a Steller’s jay, a hummingbird and a robin all perched on a branch and staring at another branch a few feet away, on which perched a barred owl who appeared to be casting a spell over them.
 The crows and jays normally make a racket around birds of prey, but they seemed calm, unconcerned and even entranced.
 If I hadn’t seen it I might not have believed it.
 Maybe our barred owl is a bard owl.

 Some people in the Pacific Northwest don’t like barred owls because they have expanded their range from the east to the west and are alleged to be displacing the northern spotted owl (Strix occidentalis ssp caurina).
 It appears they are guilty on both counts…but it’s not their fault.
-The most popular natural history narrative seems to be that they stayed east of what we now call the Great Plains after the glaciers retreated northward and the forests followed, leaving a vast grassland behind roughly 10,000 years ago.
+The most popular natural history narrative seems to be that they stayed east of what we now call the Great Plains after the glaciers retreated northward, leaving a vast grassland behind roughly 10,000 years ago.
 As the story goes, the treeless plains acted as a barrier for the owls as the ice had done for tens of thousands of years before.
 But, in the late 19th century, European settlers planted trees as they spread their homesteads, then towns and cities, westward.
 The barred owls followed the trees and the rats that came with the settlers and their farms.
 Or something like that.

 A few land managers have recently tried killing barred owls in spotted owl habitat but that could be a difficult management strategy to maintain (owls can fly, after all…).
 I haven’t heard of any spotted owls on campus so I’m pulling for you, barred owls.